 Home buyers who are eligible for a VA loan or USDA loan can potentially purchase a house with zero dollars down.
 Wait… what?!
 It’s true.
 These loans can be obtained from most financial institutions and are backed by the VA and USDA respectively.
 Though you won’t be required to obtain mortgage insurance, you’ll need to pay a guarantee fee when closing on one of these loans.
 Keep in mind, these loans come with specific eligibility requirements (like past or active military service) or may only be offered in certain rural regions.

 How much money do most people put down when buying a house?

 As you might expect, down payment size can vary pretty wildly from location to location.
-Having said that, the National Association of Realtors’ Profile of Home Buyers and Sellers reports that the median down payment for buyers in the United States is 13 percent.
-Among first time buyers, this figure drops to 7 percent.
+Having said that, the National Association of Realtors’ Profile of Home Buyers and Sellers reports that the median down payment for buyers in the United States in 2019 was 16 percent for Repeat Homebuyers.
+Among First-Time Homebuyers, this figure drops to 6 percent.
 One easy-to-forget caveat is that the down payment isn’t the only time you’ll have to cough up your own cash during the home purchasing process – there are closing costs, earnest money and a few ‘hidden’ costs to consider as well.